nagyist/ciao-transport-itk/ciao-transport-spine/README.md

 ## Models

 Several message types are used when sending messages over Spine and acknowledging receipt.
-The `ciao-transport-spine` library provides Java representations of these types, along with serialization to/from XML, and integration with Apache Camel's [type conversion system](http://camel.apache.org/type-converter.html).
+The `ciao-transport-spine` CIP provides Java representations of these types, along with serialization to/from XML, and integration with Apache Camel's [type conversion system](http://camel.apache.org/type-converter.html).

 ### EbXml